Heller Center

 The Heller Center at Eagle Rock, Colorado Springs, Colorado is a nature preserve bequeathed to the University of Colorado Colorado Springs to support local arts and humanities education.
+It was donated to the University in 1997 by Dorothy Heller.

 History

-From the 1930s Dottie and Lawrence Heller homesteaded a 34 acre land parcel in the pinion-pine grasslands at Austin Bluffs, settling directly below the rocky outcrop of Eagle Rock.
-The Hellers named their homestead "Yawn Valley", and held parties for Lawrence Heller's artist colleagues from the Broadmoor Art Academy.
-The area has seen increasing urban development since that time.
+The 34-acre (140,000 m^{2}) land parcel is located in the pinion-pine grasslands at Austin Bluffs, settling directly below the rocky outcrop of Eagle Rock.
+Owned by Dottie and Lawrence Heller, the homestead was called "Yawn Valley".
+Lawrence was an artist and Dotty was one of the first women to work for the Colorado Springs Police Department.

-After 60 years at Yawn Valley, the Hellers bequeathed their ranchland with the architecture and art collection to the University of Colorado Colorado Springs for use as a nature preserve to support local arts and humanities education.
-Geography field study classes are held at the Heller Ranch, where students practise birdsong-listening, wildflower identification, and dendro-chronological investigations.
+The homestead, including its extensive art collection, was deeded to the University of Colorado's Board of Regent in May 1997 and intended to support local arts and humanities education.
+Geography field study classes are held at the Heller Ranch, where students practice birdsong-listening, wildflower identification, and dendrochronological investigations.